PrestaShop/prestashop.github.io/news/_posts/releases/2020-01-21-prestashop-1-7-6-3-maintenance-release.md

 ## Regression fixes

-Below are listed all the regression issues we fixed in this version:
+Below are listed all the regression issues fixed in this version:

 * Unclear error notifications about the number of characters allowed on both following pages:
   * Advanced Parameters > Team > Profiles ([#16725](https://github.com/PrestaShop/PrestaShop/issues/16725))